fossabot/pairfy/COMMERCIAL-LICENSE.md

 2. A **Commercial License** is required if you create a modified version (fork) of this software and **do not release its complete source code under the GPLv3 or a compatible open-source license.**

+This includes, but is not limited to:

+- Distributing a proprietary or closed-source fork of Pairfy
+- Using a modified version of Pairfy in a commercial SaaS, cloud service, or internal business application **without releasing its source code**
+- Integrating Pairfy into a closed-source product, project, system, or solution

+If your intended use of Pairfy does not comply with the terms of the GPLv3, you **must obtain a commercial license.**

+Unauthorized use of this software outside the scope of the GPLv3 may constitute copyright infringement and may lead to legal action.

 ## 💰 Commercial License Fee

 - Standard license: **$10,000 USD**